Quantum convolutional channels and multiparameter families of 2-unitary matrices: Setting the scene

-Further two quantities of interest are \textit{gate typicality} $g_t$ (complementary to $e_p$) and \textit{disentangling power} $d_p$ (defined as average entanglement left after the action of the gate on arbitrary maximally entangled state).
-They can both be given by the following formulas~\cite{CLARISSE2007400, jonnadula2017impact}
+Further two quantities of interest are \textit{gate typicality} $g_t$ (complementary to $e_p$) and \textit{disentangling power} $d_p$\footnote{Note that this notion of disentanglement should not be confused with a substantially different concept present within the CNN community~\cite{chen2018isolating}.} (defined as average entanglement left after the action of the gate on an arbitrary maximally entangled state) of a bipartite unitary matrix.
+They can both be given by the following formulae~\cite{CLARISSE2007400, jonnadula2017impact}

+\rd{Disentangling power characterizes how much local subsystem are ``exchanged'' by unitary $U$.
+It is best understood by taking a product state $\rho_A\otimes\rho_B$ and considering two extreme cases.
+First, acted upon by product unitary, with $g_t = 0$, the output of $A$ party is full determined by $\rho_A$, and likewise for $B$.
+In the second case, we use SWAP gate with $g_t = 1$, and it is immediate to note that output $A$ is determined in terms of state $\rho_B$ and \textit{vice versa}, showing complete interchange of influence.
+Since for large local dimensions the distribution of $g_t$ is strongly concentrated at the mean value $\la g_t\ra = 1/2$, substantial deviation from the mean, which also implies small entangling power \cite{jonnadula2017impact}, indicate that the action of bipartite unitary is similar (up to local unitary operations) to identity or swap.}

-Note that entangling power and disentangling power are proportional~\cite{CLARISSE2007400}, so the channels with maximal entangling power have also maximal disentangling power.
+Note also that entangling power and disentangling power are proportional~\cite{CLARISSE2007400}, so the channels with maximal entangling power have also maximal disentangling power.

 All the aforementioned properties of bipartite unitaries are invariant under local operations.
-For example, if for some unitary $U$ one has maximal entangling power, $e_p(U) = 1$, then for any local rotations $v_1, v_2, v_1', v_2'$, $e_p((v_1 \otimes v_2)U(v_1' \otimes v_2')) = 1$.
-The work~\cite{Suahil_invariants} presents a helpful tool to verify whether two unitaries $U$ and $U'$ can be connected by such local operations.
+For example, if for some unitary $U$ one has maximal entangling power, $e_p(U) = 1$, then for any local rotations $v_1, v_2, v_1', v_2'$, $e_p[(v_1 \otimes v_2)U(v_1' \otimes v_2')] = 1$.
+The work~\cite{Suahil_invariants} presents a helpful tool to verify whether two unitaries $U$ and $U'$ can be connected by \rd{local operations in such a way}.

 \begin{defi}\cite{Suahil_invariants} Let $U_{kl}^{ij}$ be a 2-unitary, and $\sigma, \tau,\rho,\lambda$ be $n$-element permutations.
 Then the invariant of the local rotations $I_{\sigma, \tau,\rho,\lambda}(U)$ is given by: